Board Members

 Joseph Lomonoco

 Growing up in upstate New York, Joe has always been interested in the arts, but it wasn’t until late in life that theatre opportunities became available.
-He had a 40-year career in insurance and has been happily retired for several years.
+He had a 40-year career in insurance & has been happily retired for several years.

-in several productions including Herding Cats and A Passing Fancy, the Musical.
+in several productions including Herding Cats & A Passing Fancy, the Musical.
 He was also active with the On The Air Radio Players that performed old radio scripts such as Noirvember and Stay Tuned For Christmas.
 Joe has appeared in throughout the Wilmington area including with Panache Theatrical Productions in Liberty Valance, in Senior Moments with Theatre NOW and in Man In Chair, The Drowsy Chaperone and 9 To 5, The Musical with Snow Productions.
-You may have seen Joe at The Brunswick Little Theatre in Jack Benny Isn’t 39 Anymore, Once Upon A Mattress, and A Christmas Carol The Musical at The Brunswick Little Theatre
+You may have seen Joe at The Brunswick Little Theatre in Jack Benny Isn’t 39 Anymore, Once Upon A Mattress, or A Christmas Carol The Musical at The Brunswick Little Theatre.
+He joined the Brunswick Little Theatre board recently and hopes he can have a positive impact on the various needs of the theatre.